 Instead of a one conversation encounter, why is it that I can't be patiently meeting with them in over multiple conversations over a period of time?
 And so we call this, journeying with people in the Gospel.
 We don't want to just hit them, one shot one kill.
 But we journey with them, we help them understand.

 You see, you must understand Singapore by and large, the world by and large today is quite ignorant of, of biblical truths.
 We really are!
 You ask people, “Who is God?”
 They say, “I do not know.”
 You ask people, “What is sin?”
+I do not know.
 You ask people, “What is hell?”
+They do not know.
 So, they do not know God, they do not know sin.
 They do not know hell, they do not know heaven.
 They do not know Jesus, they do not know what believe means.
 They do not know what it means to repent.
 They do not know the Gospel.

 And you imagine, you meet that guy for 20 minutes, 30 minutes, everything got to come in and he believes right there and then.
 I'm not saying, “It's impossible but it's mighty hard.”
 We don't even do that to our own kids, right?
 How do you share the Gospel with your children?
 When he's 12 years old, you sit him down and say, “Shawn, I tell you the Gospel.
 20 minutes, 30 minutes, I bulldoze you, you better believe.”

 And perhaps, one day with the right understanding, God will work in his heart.
-And he will obey and repent and believe in Jesus.
-We've got to understand that sharing the Gospel takes patience, takes time.
+And he would obey and repent and believe in Jesus.
+But we've got to understand that sharing the Gospel takes patience, takes time.
 You, you don't assume things.

 Now, I want you to be clear that I'm not saying, “It's your persuasion or your patience that saves people.”
 No, it is the grace of God alone that saves.
 But if you want to be used as a messenger, as a witness, as an ambassador for Christ, then you must have the proper understanding of how someone comes to faith.
 It takes time.
 It takes your patience.